Exostellar-Labs/docs/usage/config.toml-user-guide.md

 #### Runtime options unique to the worker <a href="#runtime-options-unique-to-the-worker" id="runtime-options-unique-to-the-worker"></a>

-`log_file` - Where Compute Optimizer should write worker log messages\
+`log_file` - Where X-Infrastructure Optimizer should write worker log messages\
 If log\_file is not set to stdout, the full path would include the instanceid,\
 e.g., /run/xspot/share/${controller\_instanceid}/${instance\_id}/${log\_file}\
 **Default**: stdout